oci-landing-zones/terraform-oci-modules-observability/logging/README.md

    `Error: 409-Conflict, Error on-boarding LogAnalytics for tenant idbktv455emw as it is already on-boarded or in the process of getting on-boarded`
    ```
    Avoid this error by first checking in your Oracle Cloud Console if Logging Analytics has been enabled.
 If it has been enabled, set the `onboard_logging_analytics` variable to `false`.

+2. *bucket_logs* and *flow_logs* attributes should not be used if this module is used in conjunction with another module that creates the compartments referenced in *target_compartment_ids* attribute of *bucket_logs* and *flow_logs*.
+Such an attempt makes Terraform plan to fail with the following error:
+    ```
+    Error: Invalid for_each argument

+      on .terraform/modules/oci_lz_orchestrator.oci_lz_logging/logging/bucket_logs.tf line 38, in data "oci_objectstorage_bucket_summaries" "these"

+      38:   for_each = toset(local.bucket_logs_compartment_ids)

+        ├────────────────

+        │ local.bucket_logs_compartment_ids is tuple with 3 elements

+    The "for_each" set includes values derived from resource attributes that

+    cannot be determined until apply, and so Terraform cannot determine the full

+    set of keys that will identify the instances of this resource.

+    When working with unknown values in for_each, it's better to use a map value

+    where the keys are defined statically in your configuration and where only

+    the values contain apply-time results.

+    Alternatively, you could use the -target planning option to first apply only

+    the resources that the for_each value depends on, and then apply a second

+    time to fully converge.

+    Error: Invalid for_each argument

+      on .terraform/modules/oci_lz_orchestrator.oci_lz_logging/logging/flow_logs.tf line 115, in data "oci_identity_compartment" "these"

+    115:   for_each = toset(local.flow_logs_compartment_ids)

+        ├────────────────

+        │ local.flow_logs_compartment_ids is tuple with 1 element

+    The "for_each" set includes values derived from resource attributes that

+    cannot be determined until apply, and so Terraform cannot determine the full

+    set of keys that will identify the instances of this resource.

+    When working with unknown values in for_each, it's better to use a map value

+    where the keys are defined statically in your configuration and where only

+    the values contain apply-time results.

+    Alternatively, you could use the -target planning option to first apply only

+    the resources that the for_each value depends on, and then apply a second

+    time to fully converge.

+    Error: Invalid for_each argument

+      on .terraform/modules/oci_lz_orchestrator.oci_lz_logging/logging/flow_logs.tf line 137, in data "oci_core_vcns" "these"

+    137:   for_each = toset(local.flow_logs_compartment_ids)

+        ├────────────────

+        │ local.flow_logs_compartment_ids is tuple with 1 element

+    The "for_each" set includes values derived from resource attributes that

+    cannot be determined until apply, and so Terraform cannot determine the full

+    set of keys that will identify the instances of this resource.

+    When working with unknown values in for_each, it's better to use a map value

+    where the keys are defined statically in your configuration and where only

+    the values contain apply-time results.

+    Alternatively, you could use the -target planning option to first apply only

+    the resources that the for_each value depends on, and then apply a second

+    time to fully converge.
+    ```
+In such scenario, create logs using the *service_logs* attribute instead.